ManApart/quest-command/notes.md

 ### Architecture

-- Better package organization for actions
-- Packages are still a mess
 - Set target copy's location to spawned location
 - Reset vs Reload.
 Reset resets game state, reload reloads json?
 - Flow of param overrides (left overrides right)
   - Item Params > inheritable params > Behavior Params/Properties > Conditions/events
-- Break scope manager and item manager listeners into own classes
 - make evaluate and execute return true/ a number so caller can be aware if behavior etc found
 - Managers etc should return copies of items so that the parsed ones are immutable
 - Create a git wiki and move readme information to more sorted format?
 - Validate valid recipe ingredients and results
-- make target class instead of interface?
 - Break triggered event class out into multiple classes
 - delete existing generated files on buildData so renamed files don't leave artifacts
-- It'd be cool to eventually make an android app fork that allows tap menus to pic commands: Starts with categories, then uses the ResponseRequest to generate suggestions etc
 - double check body parts are properly instanced through scope manager
 - For now hardcoding commands and triggers to use the player's location parent for network.
 Eventually that should only be a default